 Other notable milestones in the early days of the no-kill movement: New Hampshire launched the first statewide spay/neuter campaign in 1994; the first no-kill conference was held in Phoenix, Arizona, in 1995; and in 1999, Dave Duffield and his wife, Cheryl, established Maddie’s Fund, dedicating $300 million to promoting no-kill communities.

 In 2000, Best Friends launched a program called No More Homeless Pets in Utah, with generous financial support provided by Maddie's Fund.
 The statewide program, now called No-Kill Utah (NKUT), is on track to make the entire state of Utah no-kill by 2019.
-And in 2012, we started No-Kill Los Angeles (NKLA), a Best Friends initiative to achieve no-kill in America’s second-largest city by 2017.
+And in 2012, we started No-Kill Los Angeles (NKLA), a Best Friends initiative to achieve no-kill in America’s second-largest city.

 Where we are today

-More than 30 years after the start of the no-kill movement, the number of dogs and cats being killed in shelters has been reduced from an estimated 17 million to about 1.5 million annually.
+More than 35 years after the start of the no-kill movement, the number of dogs and cats being killed in shelters has been reduced from an estimated 17 million to around 733,000 annually.
 And no-kill communities have been established in cities and towns around the country.
-In fact, more than 200 communities in the U.S. have achieved a 90 percent save rate and hundreds more are working tirelessly to get there.
+In fact, more than 4,000 communities in the U.S. have achieved a 90 percent save rate and hundreds more are working tirelessly to get there.

 No-kill is within reach.
 Learn more about how Best Friends is working with you to make our country no-kill.